CodeClimbersIO/cli/docs/BootupServices.md

 The [startup.plist.ts](../src/server/src/assets/startup.plist.ts) file is what creates the plist file that is dynamic to the users' system.
 I have been testing the process of loading the plist file by doing the following:

-1) `launchctl unload ~/Library/LaunchAgents/io.codeclimbers.plist` to unload application if it is already registered.
+1) `launchctl bootout gui/$(id -u) ~/Library/LaunchAgents/io.codeclimbers.plist` to unload application if it is already registered.
 2) At project root `./bin/dev.js start` to mimic someone running the start command for the first time.
 3) Read logs for issues with start command
 4) `tail -f ~/.codeclimbers/log.err` and `tail -f ~/.codeclimbers/log.out` for logging from the application.

 ### Common Commands

-- `launchctl load io.codeclimbers.plist` to load service.
+- `launchctl bootstrap gui/$(id -u) io.codeclimbers.plist` to load service.
 The program will start as soon as it is loaded and be added to registry of startup services.
-- `launchctl unload io.codeclimbers.plist` to unload service.
+- `launchctl bootout gui/$(id -u) io.codeclimbers.plist` to unload service.
 The program will stop as soon as unloaded and be removed from registry of startup services.
 - `launchctl list io.codeclimbers.plist` to show last error status and program arguments being used on startup